 Catherine O’Shaughnessy spends her days tending her English cottage garden and basking in her memories.
 Her life is disrupted when a nefarious force tries to scare her into leaving her home and an intercepted letter from long ago threatens her peace of mind.
 Some beloved friends from the past re-enter Catherine’s life, and she is suddenly confronted with several choices for her future.
 Could she start a new life—even a new business—when most people have settled into retirement?

-The 4th and final book in the O’Shaughnessy Chronicles will be released June 1
+The 4th and final book in the O’Shaughnessy Chronicles was released June 1

 The O’Shaughnessy Chronicles concludes with this fourth and final story, centering on Catherine O’Shaughnessy.